The simplest way to become an unattractive target and stay safe is found in two simple words,

 Since I was a teenager, I have always enjoyed learning, practicing, teaching and exploring self-protection.
 Including mental composure/fear management, human physiology, and biomechanics that enhance your ability to perform at a high level under stress.

-As a result I have learned “Guarantees” are hollow in the context of personal defense.
+Through this I have learned “guarantees” are hollow in the context of personal defense.

 “Your success in a survival situation is largely determined by How you practiced.”

 Your commitment to repeated, perfect, slow* iterations of fundamental movements is the scientifically proven way our brain creates an “automatic” response to a stimulus.

 (*Speed will come as a result, so slow enough to do it perfectly, every time.)

 Frankly, becoming a competent protector is not sexy or flashy and is a little monotonous and boring as you ingrain the fundamentals.